zesterer/chumsky/README.md

 - Be easy to use, even if the user doesn't understand the complexity that underpins parsing
 - Be type-driven, pushing users away from anti-patterns at compile-time
+- Be a mature, 'batteries-included' solution for context-free parsing by default.
+If you need to implement either `Parser` or `Strategy` by hand, that's a problem that needs fixing
 - Be 'fast enough', but no faster (i.e: when there is a tradeoff between error quality and performance, Chumsky will always take the former option)
 - Be modular and extensible, allowing users to implement their own parsers, recovery strategies, error types, spans, and be generic over both input tokens and the output AST